ToDayL/CameraCalibrator/README.md

 This is my first try on GitHub.

-This is a class to calibrate camera and undisort the image.
+This is a simple class to calibrate camera and undisort the image.

+You can calibrate the camera by opening the camera or taking a series of pictures.

+You can get the camera Matrix and the distCoeffs of 5 parameters.

+Write parameters to an XML file using SaveResult function.

+Use loadXMLFile to load the data before you undisort the image.